Previous Topic

 Managed Investment Product has the meaning given to that term in the FMCA.

-Net Committed Capital means the total funds committed to the Managed Investment Scheme or DIMS, minus the anticipated fees, obligations, expenses and liabilities to be incurred by the relevant Managed Investment Scheme or DIMS licensee.
+Net Committed Capital means the total funds committed to the Managed Investment Scheme, minus the anticipated fees, obligations, expenses and liabilities to be incurred by the relevant Managed Investment Scheme.

 New Zealand Resident Entity has the meaning given to that term in BN7.10.20 of the Immigration New Zealand Instructions for the Active Investor Plus visa.